JeremyCCHsu/CapsNet-tf/README.md

 A partial implementation of [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)
-Currently this repo contains only the experiments on MNIST.
+Currently this repo contains only the experiments on MNIST/Multi-MNIST.
+My experiment on Multi-MNIST wasn't successful; the reconstructed images were too blur.

 The CapsuleNet has an amazingly simple architecture.
 In my opinion, they have at least 2 special features:
 1. Iterative attention mechanism (they call it "dynamic routing).